awslabs/aurora-dsql-jdbc-connector/README.md

 - **PostgreSQL JDBC Driver**: Provides the underlying PostgreSQL connectivity that Aurora DSQL is compatible with
 - **AWS SDK for Aurora DSQL**: Enables IAM authentication token generation for Aurora DSQL clusters

-**Note**: You don't need to explicitly add these dependencies to your project when using the Aurora DSQL JDBC Crapper, as they are included transitively.
+**Note**: You don't need to explicitly add these dependencies to your project when using the Aurora DSQL JDBC Connector, as they are included transitively.
 However, if you want to control the versions or have specific requirements, you can declare them explicitly in your build file.

 ## Connection Methods